ICOS-Carbon-Portal/infrastructure/README.md

 ### Connect to database
 If you don't have postgres installed on host:

-`$ docker exec -it -u postgres postgres psql rdflog`
+`$ docker exec -it -u postgres rdflog psql rdflog`

 If you do have postgres installed on host: